tarrasdev/crabmanga/README.md

 # CrabManga

-This is a simple application build on Laravel Framework 5.5 to upload and view manga or comics.
+This is a simple application build with Laravel Framework 5.5 to upload and view manga or comics.

 Work in progress.